kaeraali-flutterint/ioffice/README.md

 # iOffice CLI Reservation Tool

-Lists and creates reservations of spaces
+Lists and creates reservations of spaces (desks/rooms) in iOffice

+_This tool is not created by, affiliate with, or supported by iOffice_

 ![screenshot.png](screenshot.png)